 If you are struggling with this problem yourself and the lashes hadn’t come back yet after stopping the treatment, then you should definitely consider using a topical in order to boost the regrowth of the lashes.
 Spectral.
 LASH is one such topical that has proven to give amazing results when it comes to eyelash growth and regrowth.

 Spectral.LASH is created by DS Laboratories as a cutting-edge treatment for eyelash loss or for boosting the thickness and growth of the already existing lashes.
 Spectral.LASH is an eyelash growth stimulator, which boosts the eyelash growth and gives longer lashes by 25 percent in just two weeks’ time.
 It is also clinically proven that it gives more thickness and density to the lashes.
-What makes Spectral.LASH so efficient is that it uses a breakthrough peptide complex, as opposed to the glaucoma drug such as bimatoprost.
-Unlike bimatoprost, the peptides work on lash regrowth by stimulating the expression of keratine genes and improving the overall health of the eyelid.
+What makes Spectral.LASH so efficient compared to other eyelash growth serums is that it uses a breakthrough peptide complex, as opposed to the glaucoma drug such as the active ingredient, bimatoprost.
+Unlike bimatoprost, the peptides work on lash regrowth by stimulating the expression of keratin genes and improving the overall health of the eyelid.
 The latest and greatest advancements in biotechnology have helped create this great topical which is a very safe and efficient treatment for eyelash regrowth.
-Peptides are composed of structural amino acids, and scientists believe that by boosting the keratine genes, they improve the skin health of the eyelid and thus give a natural boost to the regrowth of the eyelashes.
+Peptides are composed of structural amino acids, and scientists believe that by boosting the keratin genes, they improve the skin health of the eyelid and thus give a natural boost to the regrowth of the eyelashes.